lanzhang76/Javascript_19Spring/poolApp/README.md

 $ node app.js
 ```

-Now you can go to the site by input http://localhost:3000 in your browser
+Now you can go to the site by input http://localhost:3000 in your Google Chrome browser